 When this happens, we aren’t getting the same effect that we would if we perform the exercise like in the image on the left.
 Keep your pelvis straight; use a mirror if possible to watch your technique.

 With this exercise, continue until you feel a deep working ache in your hip and knee muscles.
 Pause, have a break for a minute, then repeat 3 times over.

 Now you understand the basic components of a program designed for piriformis syndrome treatment, you should be able to start working at home to get positive effects.
 For most of these methods, it’ll be about 2-3 months before you feel significant improvements, although the stretches may help within the first few sessions.

-If you want FURTHER GUIDANCE on how to recover from piriformis syndrome faster, I strongly recommend you sign up for access to my 3 Best Exercises for Piriformis Syndrome Relief below:
+If you want FURTHER GUIDANCE on how to recover from piriformis syndrome faster, I strongly recommend you sign up for my 30-days of FREE sciatica & piriformis relief coaching – you can find it below: